atolye15/checklist/checklists/daily-scrum-meeting-.md

 description: Go agile! 🚀 Daily Scrum Meetings are like a good-brewed coffee, don't forget it when you start a new work-day.
 ---

-- [ ] At fist, set a specific time and place for the daily meeting
+- [ ] At first, set a specific time and place for the daily meeting
 So that, it will be easier for the team to gain habit.

 - [ ] Check the time